-- Installed the Microsoft Windows Server 2003 or Windows Server 2008 operating system. - Have the latest Tools and Drivers CD for your server available. - Downloaded Windows.zip and extracted InstallPack_x_x_x.exe to a location accessible to the server as described in "Prepare for Mass Storage Driver Delivery" on page 13.
+- Installed the Microsoft Windows Server 2003 or Windows Server 2008 operating system. - Have the latest Tools and Drivers CD for your server available.

+--or--

+Downloaded X6250_Tools_And_Drivers_Windows_xxxxx.zip and extracted InstallPack.exe to a location accessible to the server as described in "Prepare for Mass Storage Driver Delivery" on page 13.

-Note - The $x_x_x$ number identifies the version of the package (for example, InstallPack $1_1_4.zip$).
+Note - The xxxxx number identifies the version of the package (for example, X6250_Tools_And_Drivers_Windows_38907.zip).